 From an early age on, death has fascinated and troubled me, and I felt the need to further investigate.
 From the first funeral I ever attended, age six – it was our neighbour’s and I remember huge bouquets of white roses – I wondered what this was all about, already deeply distrusting the concept of afterlife.
 After all, why should we invest in life on Earth only for the purpose of having an even better life in this other, unknown place?
 I might not have phrased it this way, but I certainly felt that the story was lacking.

 “Called back”, but where was that?

 There was a time when I was obsessed with people’s tales of near-death experiences, and another time, far too early, when I tried reading The Tibetan Book of the Dead.
-I once flicked through a biography of Emily Dickinson and delighted in the fact that the inscription of her gravestone was a sole two words: „Called Back“.
+I once flicked through a biography of Emily Dickinson and delighted in the fact that the inscription of her gravestone was a sole two words: “Called Back“.
 Can it get any better?
 I thought.
 But also, what did it mean exactly, to be called back?
-Where was back, and how did she know how to get there?
+Where was back, and how did she get there?

 Now, many years later, the experience of grappling with grief and anxiety in the wake of ecological losses and mass extinction has added another, less idle layer to my lifelong meditation on death and dying.
-Against the backdrop of the severity of our current predicament, some days it is challenging not to loose heart altogether and think we’re screwed.
+Against the backdrop of the severity of our predicament some days it is challenging not to loose heart altogether and think we’re screwed.
 And dwelling in the doom and gloom has its own morbid temptations.
 To put it in the words of an elegant and articulate psychoanalyst, age 75: “What the fuck have we done to this world?“ (imagine a thick Scottish accent).